glob-bruh/FileSpeed/README.md

     - Ensure that all content in the `/uploads/` folder cannot be executed by the server.
 5) Test the website by uploading a file.

+### Configuring Website:
+All configurable files can be found in the `/configuration/` folder.

+**bannedSHA1.txt:**
+- Contains a list of all banned files SHA1 hashes.
+- If you wish to not ban any files (SHA1 hashes), leave the file blank.
+- If you wish to test the file blacklist (and the SHA1 hash for the blacklist test file is still in `badfilesha1.txt`), you can upload the file at `/other/FileSpeed-Blacklist-Test.txt` and the website should tell you that the file is banned.

+**bannedExtension.txt:**
+- Contains a list of all banned file extensions.
+- If you do not ban any file extensions, leave the file blank.
+- If you wish to now allow any files that do not contain an extension, then add `NoExt` to the list.

 The log file is stored at `/configuration/log.txt`.

-If you wish to test the file blacklist (and the SHA1 hash for the blacklist test file is still in `badfilesha1.txt`), you can upload the file at `/other/FileSpeed-Blacklist-Test.txt` and the website should tell you that the file is banned.

 ## Backend Architecture: